Sheldon Whitehouse: State attorney general

-In 1998, Whitehouse was elected Rhode Island attorney general.
+In 1998, Whitehouse was elected Rhode Island Attorney General.
 He initiated a lawsuit against the lead paint industry that ended in a mistrial; the state later won a second lawsuit against former lead paint manufacturers Sherwin-Williams, Millennium Holdings, and NL Industries that found them responsible for creating a public nuisance.
 This decision, however, was unanimously overturned by the Rhode Island Supreme Court on July 1, 2008.
-The Court found that under Rhode Island law it is the responsibility of property owners to abate and mitigate lead hazards.
+The court found that under Rhode Island law it is the responsibility of property owners to abate and mitigate lead hazards.

-Whitehouse also founded the Rhode Island Quality Institute, "an organization dedicated to improving health care quality in the State of Rhode Island".
-He authorized the first Rhode Island State Police wiretap to investigate public corruption.

-When black Providence police officer Cornel Young Jr. was shot and killed by two fellow officers while he was off-duty in January 2000, Whitehouse was criticized for not appointing an independent prosecutor to investigate the shooting.
+When African-American Providence police officer Cornel Young Jr. was shot and killed by two fellow officers while he was off duty in January 2000, Whitehouse was criticized for not appointing an independent prosecutor to investigate the shooting.
 Later that year, Whitehouse was criticized when 15-year-old Jennifer Rivera, a witness in a murder case, was shot by a relative of the man she was to testify against later that year.
-After Rivera's shooting, Whitehouse strengthened the state's witness protection program.